Provable Acceleration of Nesterov's Accelerated Gradient Method over Heavy Ball Method in Training Over-Parameterized Neural Networks: Preliminary

+The third term in Eq.(\ref{eq:NAG_W}) is the main difference between NAG and HB, which is induced by the gradient correction term in Eq.(\ref{eq:NAG-SC_one_line})~\cite{Shi2021}.
+Accordingly, NAG has the following ODE for any $\w_r$

-When $s \to 0$, (\ref{eq:HB}) and (\ref{eq:NAG}) degenerate to (\ref{ode: momentum}).
-However, $L$ is non-convex while \cite{Shi2021} derived the convergence rate of (\ref{eq:HB}) and (\ref{eq:NAG}) only for convex problems.
-For the $\mu-$strongly convex and smooth objective function $L$, Shi sets $\alpha = \mu$ for both (\ref{eq:HB}) and (\ref{eq:NAG}).
-By exploiting Lyapunov functions, they derived HB and NAG enjoys the same global convergence rate $exp(-\sqrt{\mu}/4)$.
-In addition, from a discrete view of the high-resolution ODEs for both HB and NAG, they proved that NAG has faster convergence rate compared to HB.
+When $s \!\to\!
+0$, Eq.(\ref{eq:HB}) and Eq.(\ref{eq:NAG}) degenerate to the same low-resolution Eq.(\ref{ode: momentum}).
+However, $\ell$ is non-convex while \cite{Shi2021} derived the convergence rate only in the convex setting.
+For the $\mu-$strongly convex and smooth problem $\ell$, Shi \textit{et al.} sets $\alpha \!=\! \mu$ for both Eq.(\ref{eq:HB}) and Eq.(\ref{eq:NAG}).
+However, their result only shows that HB and NAG converge at the same rate $\mathcal{O}(e^{-\sqrt{\mu}t/4})$, which fails to distinguish them in the continuous view.

-Instead of convex problem, we mainly focus on a non-convex objective function $L$ in this paper.
+Instead of the convex setting, we mainly focus on a non-convex $\ell$.
 Following~\cite{Bu2021}, it has